-- DO take a thorough shower with your antibacterial soap the night before and the morning of procedure.
-Shampoo your hair the morning of procedure.
+- DO take a thorough shower with your antibacterial soap the night before and the morning of the procedure.
+Shampoo your hair the morning of the procedure.
 This is to decrease the bacteria on the skin and thereby decrease the risk of infection.

 - Bring warm socks to prevent cold toes during the procedure.
 If you tend to get cold hands, you are welcome to bring clean mittens (no leather gloves) to wear during the lipo.

 - Towels & Plastic Sheets.
-Plan ahead and avoid staining the car seat with blood-tinged anesthetic solution: Bring a towel, and a plastic sheet (such as a trash can liner) to cover the car seat during your ride home.
+Plan ahead and avoid staining the car seat with a blood-tinged anesthetic solution: Bring a towel, and a plastic sheet (such as a trash can liner) to cover the car seat during your ride home.
 Prior to liposuction pad your bed at home, and your living room chair with towels and plastic.
 Some patients have found it comfortable and convenient to place a felt-backed vinyl tablecloth on the bed, with the felt-side up.
 Be careful to avoid allowing drainage to stain carpets.

 - DO wear comfortable, loose-fitting clothes that do not have to be put on over your head.
-The best things to wear home are a button-top and pull on pants.
-You will want easy-to slip-on flat shoes.
+The best things to wear home are a button-top and pull-on pants.
+You will want easy-to-slip-on flat shoes.

-- DO NOT bring any valuables or wear any jewelry (no rings, earrings, chains, toe rings, other metal piercing or watches.)
+- DO NOT bring any valuables or wear any jewelry (no rings, earrings, chains, toe rings, other metal piercing, or watches.)

 - You must have an adult drive you home from your procedure.
-Please note that a cab or bus driver will not be allowed to take you home after procedure.
+Please note that a cab or bus driver will not be allowed to take you home after the procedure.
 On arrival, be sure we know your driver’s name, phone number, and how we will be able to reach him/her.

 - If you are not recovering at home, it is very important that we have the number where you can be reached after your procedure.